aws-samples/amazon-personalize-data-conversion-pipeline/README.md

 * DestinationColumnEventType - Destination data column name for Event Type.
 * DestinationColumnEventValue - Destination data column name for Event Value.
 * DestinationColumnTimestamp - Destination data column name for Event Timestamp.

+## Outputs

+* ConversionJobSchemaLocation - Schema file used for creating a data set in Amazon Personalize.
+* ConversionJobScriptLocation - Glue Job Script for data conversion job (Can be customized as needed).

 ## Source Data Format